Learn about the rashes, symptoms, treatment, and plant identification.

 Yes.
 Since the animal's fur protects its skin from the poison oil, it doesn't develop the rash.
-However, the urushiol oil will remain on its fur and could contaminate you if you were to come in contact with it.
+However, the urushiol oil from poison ivy, oak or sumac will remain on the dogs fur and could contaminate you if you were to come in contact with it.
 Removing the oil from the animal's fur is essential, and you would need to use a cleanser specifically designed to do that.
 Humans are the only animals susceptible to getting the rash from urushiol oil.

-Poison sumac: Poison sumac is a little different than poison ivy or oak.
+Poison sumac: Poison sumac is a little different.
 The leaves of poison sumac are about 12 inches long and found in groups of 7 to 13 leaflets on a long red stem.
 Poison sumac also has berries that are white and glossy, and the leaves turn a reddish-orange hue in the fall.

 Poison ivy is found throughout the United States, and it grows plentifully in many regions except the Far West, deserts and high altitude.
 It can also be found in southern Canada and northern Mexico.
 Poison oak grows in the Pacific Northwest and nearby regions of Canada, while poison sumac grows in the Eastern United States.

 An important first step is to actually know what these plants look like in nature.
 After becoming familiar with them, you can work to avoid coming in contact with them.
-If you think or know that you’ve come in contact with any of these toxic plants, you can use any of a variety of products that GEMPLER’S carries, including: Tecnu Cleanser, Outdoor Hands Poison Ivy Scrub, Tecnu Rash Relief, Tecnu Extreme Scrub, CalaGel, and IvyX Post-Contact Cleanser.
+If you think or know that you’ve come in contact with any of these toxic plants, you can use any of a variety of products that Gempler's carries, including Tecnu Cleanser, Tecnu Rash Relief, Tecnu Extreme Scrub, CalaGel, and IvyX Post-Contact Cleanser.
 You can also use products that help prevent urushiol oil from being absorbed into your skin, such as IvyX Poison Ivy Prevention.

 Efforts have been made to destroy these plants by uprooting them or spraying them with herbicides.
 You may have some success with these measures, but poison ivy and poison oak are so common that those steps may not completely eliminate them.
 You certainly don’t want to burn them out, because that will make the urushiol oil airborne.
 The best option is to avoid contact with them entirely.